m21ark/m21ark/README.md

 # Hey there, I’m Marco André! 👋

-## 💫 About Me
+## About Me

-🎓 I recently completed my Master’s and Bachelor’s degrees in Informatics and Computing Engineering at University of Porto (FEUP), where I achieved a final grade of 18 in both.
+🎓 I am a Master’s and Bachelor’s graduate in Informatics and Computing Engineering at University of Porto (FEUP), where I achieved a final grade of 18/20 in both.

 🚀 I enjoy building innovative tech projects to solve real-world problems.
 My main interests include Software Engineering, Machine Learning, Mobile Apps, Web & Cloud Technologies.

-🌱 I'm currently looking for full-time opportunities in software development and machine learning.

 ### 🌍 Languages